 Drain the hot water in your pipes

 Next, switch off your hot water heater and then run hot water in all of your sink faucets to drain the water supply.
-Once there is no more water left running from the tap, the leak will stop because the pipes are empty of excess water.
+Once there is no more water running from the tap, the leak will stop because the pipes are empty of excess water.

 Find the break in the pipes

 It is important to locate the broken area in your pipes so that you can inspect the damage to see if it will be a quick fix or a major project.
-Identifying the area where the pipe is located will also make cleanup easier.
+Identifying the area where the break is located will also make cleanup easier.

 Turn up the heat to thaw pipes